microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

-# Harness the Power of Big Data for your BNB Rentals App #
+# Harness the power of big data for your BNB rentals app

 <a name="Overview"></a>

-## Overview ##
+## Overview

-In this hands-on lab (HOL), you are working as a new developer for a startup that is creating a short-term vacation rental sharing app called [ContosoBNB](https://contosobnb.azurewebsites.net/).
-One feature planned for the ContosoBNB app will help property owners by suggesting a rental rate that is based on recent data about similar rental properties in the local market.
+In this hands-on lab, you are acting as a new developer for a startup creating a short-term vacation rental sharing app called [ContosoBNB](https://contosobnb.azurewebsites.net/).
+One feature planned for the ContosoBNB app is to help property owners by suggesting a rental rate  based on recent data about similar rental properties in the local market.

 To develop this feature, your team has recently obtained public data about rental properties in four cities in the United States, each in a distinct [comma-separated value (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) file.
 You have been tasked with finding the most recent rental data in these large files and also with finding a way to search for all rental properties that match any given criteria within a specific area.

-You devise the following plan: Because your startup does not have the capital to build and maintain a big-data processing workstation, you decide first to create a powerful [Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/services/virtual-machines/data-science-virtual-machines/) in Azure that you can use to perform your work while paying only for the time spent using the VM (Exercise 1).
+You devise the following plan:
+Because your startup does not have the capital to build and maintain a big-data processing workstation, you decide first to create a powerful [Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/services/virtual-machines/data-science-virtual-machines/) in Azure that you can use to perform your work while paying only for the time spent using the VM (Exercise 1).
 Next, as a way to complete the specific task that has been assigned to you, you know that you can use [Azure Data Lake](https://azure.microsoft.com/solutions/data-lake/) and [U-SQL](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-u-sql-get-started) to directly query data within CSV files without having to load the data into a database.
 You also want to perform these U-SQL queries quickly - without having to rely on remote storage - so you install the Data Lake local-run service on the VM hosted in Azure (Exercise 2).
 You will create and perform U-SQL queries on the VM to compile a list of the most recent rental listings from all four CSV files (Exercise 3).
 Finally you will debug a U-SQL query statement devised to find listings within a specific neighborhood (Exercise 4).

 ### Objectives

 In this HOL, you will:

-+ Work with data and U-SQL queries on your local system and in Azure Data Lake Store.
+* Work with data and U-SQL queries on your local system and in Azure Data Lake Store.
-+ Execute U-SQL queries on your local system and in Azure Data Lake.
+* Execute U-SQL queries on your local system and in Azure Data Lake.
-+ Modify queries to address data-inconsistency issues
+* Modify queries to address data-inconsistency issues

 ### Prerequisites

 The following are required to complete this HOL:

-- An Azure subscription, which will be used to create the VM and query Data Lake.
+* An Azure subscription, which will be used to create the VM and query Data Lake.
 Students can get access through [Azure for Students](http://aka.ms/azure4students).

-To quickly verify your student status, use your school-issued email address like "your_name@your_school.edu" or equivalent.
+**Note:** To quickly verify your student status, use your school-issued email address like "your_name@your_school.edu" or equivalent.
 This will become your Microsoft Account that you can use to log-into the [Azure Portal](http://portal.azure.com).

 ### Resources